mattermost/mattermost-handbook/operations/workplace/people/hr-cadences.md

 We value high trust over micromanagement and want to continuously improve how we enable all staff to bring their best self to work.
 The bi-annual engagement survey helps HR, MLT, and Managers focus on high impact initiatives that mean the most to the staff experience.

+Staff enablement surveys are anonymous.
+To maintain the confidentiality of individuals and small groups, the reporting group minimum is 5 respondents.
+If a reporting group has fewer than 5 respondents, the group's Manager/Team MLT will receive departmental-level or company-level results only.
+The People Team will only share general themes gleaned from comments to maintain the confidentiality of respondents, no matter the size of the reporting group.

 ### Cadence

 * Every six months \(in March and September\).